theogravity/version-bump/README.md

 ```
 $ version-bump cli --help

-  Usage: cli [options]

-  Performs a version bump based on command line options.
+Performs a version bump based on the --bump flag

-  Options:

-    --bump <bumpType>  Bump the version based on <bumpType>.
+Positionals:
+  bump  Version type to bump.

         Values can be:
         * major
         * minor
         * patch
         * pre-major
         * pre-minor
         * pre-patch
         * pre-release
         * pre-*:<colon-sep-tags> (pre-release:alpha:rc)
         * build-release
         * build-release:<colon-sep-tags> (build-release:qa)

         Default is the lowest version possible.

-    -h, --help         output usage information
+Options:
+  --version      Show version number                                                                           [boolean]
+  --projectRoot  The project root where the version file is found.
+Default is process.cwd()
+                                                                   [default: "/Users/t.gravity/sixfive-cs/version-bump"]
+  --configFile   Name of the optional config file, relative to projectRoot.                [default: ".version-bump.js"]
+  --versionFile  The relative path to the JSON version file from projectRoot that contains the "version" property.
+                                                                                               [default: "package.json"]
+  --help         Show help                                                                                     [boolean]
 ```

 ## Custom configuration file

 To spare yourself from having to specify command line options each time, you can use a custom config file.

-Place `.changelog.js` in the root of your project.
+Place `.version-bump.js` in the root of your project.

 (The file name can be configured with the `--configFile` option, which is relative to `--projectRoot`.)

-If detected, `changelog-version` will derive options from this file.
+If detected, `version-bump` will derive options from this file.

 With the exception of `projectRoot`, options defined on the command line will take precedence.